 Raymond Liu, MD FSIR, Economics Councilor

 What is a PAC?

-A political action committee (PAC) is a political committee dedicated to raising and investing money to elect or defeat political candidates or to advance the outcome of a political issue or legislation.
+A political action committee (PAC) is a political committee dedicated to raising and investing money to elect or defeat political candidates.

 How can I support SIRPAC?